-Before joining UCT, Annette was a doctoral student and researcher in the Illegal Markets research group at the Max Planck Institute for the Study of Societies in Cologne, Germany.
-Her doctoral research explored why illegal markets in rhino horn are so resilient in spite of the myriad measures employed to disrupt them.
-Part of the fieldwork involved her following rhino horn from the African bush to consumer markets in Asia.
-In the past, Annette worked for one of Africa’s leading applied policy research institutes, the Institute for Security Studies (ISS).
-Annette was first a researcher, and then a senior researcher with the Organised Crime and Money Laundering Programme in the Cape Town offices of the ISS between 2002 and 2011.
-She led and conducted research into organised crime and terrorism in Sub-Saharan Africa, which relied heavily on fieldwork and networking with stakeholders from intergovernmental, regional, national and law enforcement entities, civil society and academia.
-Annette has also worked as a researcher, consultant, and practitioner on a variety of organised crime, environmental security and broader African security issues.
+Before joining UCT, Annette was a doctoral researcher in the Illegal Markets research group at the Max Planck Institute for the Study of Societies in Germany.
+In the past, Annette worked as a senior researcher for the former Cape Town office of the Institute for Security Studies, a pan-African applied policy institute.
+She led and conducted research into organized crime and terrorism in Africa.
+Annette has worked as a researcher, consultant, and practitioner on a variety of organized crime, environmental security and broader African security issues.
 She also acts as a senior research advisor to the Global Initiative against Transnational Organized Crime.

 Matt is currently working as a Senior Research Officer in the Centre of Criminology, and is an MPhil student in Criminology with the Faculty of Law at UCT.
 Matt’s work experience spans over 15 years with extensive experience in project management, research, relationship management, NGO management, social entrepreneurship, business management and strategic management roles.

 Dissertation title: South African criminology’s aetiological crisis: reflections on a century of murder